Laurie0131/PitchSample/PITCHME.md

   - <a href="https://github.com/tianocore/edk2/tree/master/MdeModulePkg"> /MdeModulePkg </a>
 - And the code to create the Intel FSP interfaces can be found at
    - <a href="https://github.com/tianocore/edk2/tree/master/IntelFsp2Pkg"> /IntelFsp2Pkg </a>
+Notes:

+All of the public FSP’s are ‘EDK2-based’.
+This package is the alignment of producing FSP’s going forward w/ aligned code.
+This is the silicon reference code which is currently NDA – memory init PEIM + PCH init + uncore init.
+It is a subset of the silicon pieces we have today.
+Today’s RC is the superset.
+Align customization over time.

+Talking point – anyone would could be producer.
+IBV could.
+Just worry about quality/consistency.
+Don’t put on a foil but have a position to respond to this.
+FspPkg given to customers just like SI Rc.
+NDA folks can do it.
+OEM’s can do it.
+OEM’s can produce it.
+IBV + OEM are logical YES – under the SI code license NDA.
+Platform SLA.

 ---?image=assets/images/binary-strings-black2.jpg